 How VA Rates Arthritis

-Arthritis is usually classified as degenerative arthritis or rheumatoid arthritis.
+Generally speaking, there are two main types of arthritis: degenerative arthritis and rheumatoid arthritis.
 Degenerative arthritis, also known as osteoarthritis, occurs when cartilage between joints erodes over time resulting in joint stiffness, limited mobility, and pain.
-Rheumatoid arthritis occurs when the immune system malfunctions and attacks the membranes lining your joints causing inflammation and resulting in limited motion, stiffness, or pain.
-Both conditions can cause pain and symptoms may range from mildly disabling to debilitating.
+This type of arthritis usually takes place in weightbearing joints (e.g. back, hips, knees).
+Rheumatoid arthritis occurs when the immune system malfunctions and attacks the membranes lining your joints, resulting in inflammation, limited motion, stiffness, and pain.
+Symptoms of both conditions may range from mildly disabling to totally debilitating.

 VA Disability Ratings for Arthritis